matthew9510/artificial_intelligence/Assignments/Assignment01/README.md

 #### Checkout:
 - [Project Code](basicsearch_lib/)
--  The [driver.py](basicsearch_lib/driver.py) for using interacting with the implementation.
+-  The [driver.py](basicsearch_lib/driver.py) for using and interacting with the implementation.
 Can you solve the puzzle?
 - [Code](basicsearch_lib/gettingcomfortable.py) that got me up to speed with lists, list comprehensions, iterables, and string formatting
 - [Research done alongside this assignment](Research/)